Empagliflozin / Linagliptin Dosage

 -Correct any volume depletion prior to initiating therapy.

--Monitor for signs and symptoms of hypotension; increase monitoring where volume contraction is expected.
+-Monitor for signs and symptoms of hypotension; monitoring should be increased when volume contraction is expected.

 -Monitor volume status and electrolytes during treatment, especially in those with conditions that may lead to fluid loss